davegutz/mySolarStateOfCharge/SOC_Particle/README.md

 ## TODO
 TODO:  Need pulldown on Vb so loss of signal is real.
+Not sure this is possible
+TODO:  document Sen->ib_is_functional() in the DecisionTable file